tuhrig/tuhrig.github.io/_pages/about.md

 ---
 layout: page
 title: About
-permalink: /about/
+permalink: /about
 ---

 My name is Thomas and I'm a software developer based by [Karlsruhe](https://de.wikipedia.org/wiki/Karlsruhe), Germany.
-Java is my native tongue and Spring Boot my weapon of choice.
+Spring Boot is my weapon of choice, whether with Java or Kotlin.
+I love to build micro-service and to write code which is easy to read.
 Currently, I'm working for [Bringmeister GmbH](http://bringmeister.de) fully remote.

 ![Picture of myself](/images/avatar-round.png)